ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

     ## [1] TRUE

 We are happy that the refactoring is not impacting the result of the simulation but are we getting better speed

-We are happy that the refactoring is not impacting the result of the simulation but are we getting better speed